rickymoorhouse/trafficpi/README.md

 	python trafficpi.pi --location=10501

+The LedBorg will then display a colour based on the traffic conditions at that time.

 # Example location codes
  - 10501 - M3 to M275 along the M27 Eastbound
  - 10710 - M275 to M3 along the M27 Westbound